appauldev/toc-editor/README.md

 3. Install [pdf.tocgen](https://pypi.org/project/pdf.tocgen/) with `poetry add pdf.tocgen` or `pip install pdf.tocgen`.
 Note that I am using `poetry` for the following instructions, so kindly change them to the appropriate commands if you are using `pip`

 ## Workflow
-**NOTE:** This is a basic workflow that suits my current needs, and you can always modify to suit yours!
+**NOTE:** This basic workflow suits my current needs, and you can always modify it to suit yours!
 Kindly consult [pdf.tocgen](https://pypi.org/project/pdf.tocgen/) for a more comprehensive documentation of the tool.

 ### 1. Determining the heading attributes

-The headings of the PDF file determines can be used as the basis to get the table of contents (TOC).
-Since these headings have different attributes, i.e., different font sizes, names, placement on the page, etc., we need determine them before we can generate the TOC.
+The headings of the PDF file can be used as the basis to get the table of contents (TOC).
+Since these headings have different attributes, i.e., different font sizes, names, placement on the page, etc., we need to determine them before we can generate the TOC.
 To do this, we use the following command:

 ```bash
 poetry run pdfxmeta -a 1 -p 54 in.pdf "Heading 1 text" >> recipe.toml